McCannLab/HomogenFishOntario/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/iw2lkapvla1flr8v/branch/master?svg=true)](https://ci.appveyor.com/project/KevCaz/homogenfishontario/branch/master)

 Analysis pipeline used in "Homogenization of freshwater lakes: recent compositional shifts in fish communities are explained by gamefish movement and not climate change" by Cazelles et al. (2019) DOI: 2Badded.

-Note that we were not allowed to release lake locations and therefore the context map as well as 2 supplementary figures cannot be reproduced.
+:warning: We are not allowed to share the exact lake locations of the lake, therefore, the context map and 2 supplementary figures cannot be reproduced.
+The data included (again without lake location) are released under [CC BY NC](https://creativecommons.org/licenses/by-nc/2.0/).

 # How to reproduce the analysis?